U.S. approves NYSE listing plan to cut out Wall Street middlemen

-WASHINGTON (Reuters) -Companies can raise capital on the New York Stock Exchange through direct listings, without losing gains if their stock pops or forking out fat fees to Wall Street banks, which typically underwrite such capital raisings, the U.S. securities regulator said on Tuesday.
+WASHINGTON (Reuters) - Companies can raise capital on the New York Stock Exchange through direct listings, without losing gains if their stock pops or forking out hefty fees to Wall Street banks, which typically underwrite such capital raisings, the U.S. securities regulator said on Tuesday.

 The Securities and Exchange Commission’s approval of the NYSE’s “direct” listing plan threatens to overhaul the U.S. initial public offering market, by allowing aspiring public companies to sell shares directly to investors.